lewagon/dotfiles/00-Setup/01-Submit-your-code/README.md

 #### Playing with files

-Woops!
-Looks like we forgot (or not!) to present you the `mv` command that you'll use to move/rename folders and files.
+Let's use the `mv` command that you'll use to move/rename folders and files.
 It's time to act like a real developer!
 Use google to find out how to complete the following instructions.

 * Move this configuration file from 'level-2' directory to `level-1` directory